Table of Contents

 Dear [name],

-My name is [name] and I’m going to be your account representative.
+My name is [name] and I’m your account representative.
 If you have any questions, or if there’s anything you need to make your experience better, just hit Reply and I’ll do whatever I can to help.

-In the meantime, feel free to check out the following links, which will introduce you to our core products and services, and make sure to follow us on [social media]!
+In the meantime, check out these links to get started with our core products and services, and follow us on [social media] for updates!

 Sincerely,